OpenEvalProject/evals/manuscripts/elife-82268/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/82268/elife-82268-fig4-v1.jpg)

-**Figure 4.:** Direction of arrows represents causal directions and λ αz, αz,, and x, βzβx are structural coefficients.
+**Figure 4.:** Direction of arrows represents causal directions and λz, αz, αx, βz, and βx are structural coefficients.
 The error terms e1 and e2 have variances chosen so Y1 and Y2 have variances 1 (see the Appendices for more details).

 In this case, both X and Z have a causal effect on Y1.
 Y1 can then be referred to as a ‘collider’ (see Glossary).
 It is well established that conditioning on a collider will alter the association between joint causes of it.
 Most often, collider bias is discussed in terms of creating associations.
 For example, in the figure shown here, if Z and X were not correlated, but both caused increases in Y1, then conditioning on (i.e. ‘controlling for’) Y1 would create a positive or negative correlation between X and Z. However, as Munafò et al., 2018 explain, collider bias need not simply create associations, but can also reduce or eliminate associations: “Selection can induce collider bias… which can lead to biased observational… associations.
 This bias can be towards or away from any true association, and can distort a true association or a true lack of association.”